picocomputer/picocomputer.github.io/docs/source/vga.rst

 Mode 2: Tile
 ------------

 Tile modes have color information encoded in the tile bitmap.
 This is the mode you want for showing a video game playfield.
+Hi-res canvases (640x480 and 640x360) support one plane of 1-bit color.
+Standard canvases (320x240 and 328x180) support two planes of any option.

 .. list-table::
   :widths: 5 5 90